Parallels/packer-examples/ai_devbox/README.md

 ## Getting Started

-This is a automated packer build for Ubuntu.
+This is a automated packer build for Ubuntu that includes most of the tools used for developing AI.
 It can create a Vagrant box or just a virtual machine in Parallels Desktop.
 There are several parameters that can be set in the `variables.pkrvars.hcl` file. these will be explained in the next section.

 ## Prerequisites